daveWid/cactus/README.md

 Building relationships with Cactus is easy.
 Within your Model class you will need to add information to the `relationships` config array.
-In the ModelUser example above we specified a relationship using the following.
+In the ModelUser example above we specified a relationship using the following. _Uncomment the loading property if you want Eager loading._

 ``` php
 <?php